-The dimensions for the chargers and mounting brackets are shown in Figure 3-1 (8-slot chassis), Figure 3-2 (4-slot chassis), and Figure 3-3 (16-slot chassis).
+The dimensions for the charger and mounting brackets are shown in Figure 3-1 (4-slot chassis) and Figure 3-2 (2-slot chassis).

-To permit free air flow for convention cooling, allow 2 inches (51 mm) minimum between the charger sides and other equipment and 4 inches (102 mm) minimum on top of the charger.
+To permit free air flow for convention cooling, allow 2 inches (2") minimum between the charger sides and other equipment and 4 inches (4") minimum on top of the charger.
 Do not mount the charger above other heat generating equipment.

 The charger can be mounted on a shelf, countertop, floor, wall, or rack.
+The charger case includes four (4) cushioned feet that are designed to prevent marring of mounting surface and to absorb vibration.
 The charger includes adjustable mounting brackets that provide highly flexible mounting options.
-See Figure 3-1 (8-slot chassis), Figure 3-2 (4-slot chassis), or Figure 3-3 (16-slot chassis) for details.
+See Figure 3-1 (4-slot chassis) or Figure 3-2 (2-slot chassis) for details.

-Wall Mounting
+Wall or Shelf Mounting